 Level 3: Belonging, Social

 Once the needs for safety are met, the need for a sense of belonging, one in which a give-and-take relationship is nurtured, becomes evident.
-Maslow states that people seek to overcome feelings of loneliness and alienation and managers must understand this to ensure employee involvement, production and motivation, etc.
+Maslow states that people seek to overcome feelings of loneliness and alienation, and managers must understand this to ensure employee engagement, productivity and motivation.

 Level 4: Self-Esteem